-Does it always happen that humans sin?
-Obviously not.
-But is there any chance that they will not sin?
+Is there any chance that people will not sin?

 I've always sensed a poverty of praxis in my own Reformed ecclesiology.
 But these days we Reformed Protestants are taking practices seriously, too: anointing, laying hands on the sick, imposing ashes.